-In particular, fragile shipments should be double boxed.
-The two boxes not only adds an extra layer of cushion from jostling, but it also reduces the chances of the product moving when jostled.
+In particular, fragile shipments should be double-boxed.
+The two boxes not only add an extra layer of cushion from jostling, but it also reduces the chances of the product moving when jostled.
 Wrapping the first box with bubble wrap and peanuts will secure it even further.
 Packaging can make a real difference (even by acting as camouflage, as this bicycle manufacturer found out).

 Packaging can also help in cases of loss.
 Ever lose luggage while flying?
 It’s rare…but the same thing happens with air freight.
 The same thing goes for shipments stuffed into a container along with other shipments.
 Make sure you clearly mark your packages so that they are readily identifiable.

 It’s not only damage and loss, but packaging can also help prevent theft.
 If you are shipping something attractive to thieves, you don’t want any brand identifications plastered on the boxes to attract their attention.